 Your significant other will tell you how much they love you and you will feel that you have met your soulmate.
 Any red flags you will ignore because of how in love you feel.
 When you are in this stage, you feel elated.
 The narcissist will ‘love-bomb’ until they have created a bond with you.
 In a calculated move they will ‘mirror’ your wants, dreams and desires.
 What’s actually happening is that you are being drawn into a toxic, obsessive, demanding relationship.

 Traumatic bonding occurs as the result of ongoing cycles of abuse in which the intermittent reinforcement of reward and punishment creates powerful emotional bonds with the victim.
-People ask why victims don’t just walk away the minute they are being intimidated, shouted out, verbally abused…this is why.
+People ask why victims don’t just walk away the minute they are being intimidated, shouted out, or verbally abused…this is why.

 Warning Signs & Red Flags

-If you are unsure whether you are with a narcissist.
+Suppose you are unsure whether you are with a narcissist.
 Then take a look through some of the warning signs and red flags below:

-In a romantic relationship, the relationship moves quickly, for example, they will shower you with attention, compliments or gifts, and say “I love you” very early on in the relationship.
+In a romantic relationship, the relationship moves quickly; for example, they will shower you with attention, compliments or gifts and say “I love you” very early on in the relationship.

 Back-handed compliments, such as “she has a figure like yours, you know, slim but no muscle tone.”